AzureAD/microsoft-authentication-library-for-js/1-Authentication/3-sign-in-electron/README.md

 ### Sign-out

-Use the [logout endpoint](https://learn.microsoft.com/azure/active-directory/develop/v2-protocols-oidc#send-a-sign-out-request) to end the user's session with **Azure AD CIAM**.
+Use the [logout endpoint](https://learn.microsoft.com/azure/active-directory/develop/v2-protocols-oidc#send-a-sign-out-request) to end the user's session with **Azure AD for Customers**.
 You'll need to enable the [optional token claim](https://learn.microsoft.com/azure/active-directory/develop/active-directory-optional-claims) 'login_hint' to work as expected.
 After that, we will use the `removeAccount()` API to remove the user account from the in-memory cache.

 ```javascript
 async logout() {